apple1417/bl-sdk-mods/Readme.md

 ## Mods

+### Alt Use Vendors
+Adds alt use binds to refill health and ammo at their vendors, like in BL3.

+Compatible with both BL2 and TPS.

 ### Always Offline
 Forces the game to never download SHiFT hotfixes, meaning you can always safely use offline text mods.